County of Santa Barbara

 California Environmental Quality Act pursuant to 14 CCR 15378 (b)(5) (Organizational or

-administrative activities of governments that will not result in direct or indirect physical changes in the
+administrative activities of governments that will not result in direct or indirect physical

 BOARD OF SUPERVISORS